Paramount Pictures: DreamWorks Pictures

 In 2006, Paramount became the parent of DreamWorks Pictures.
 Soros Strategic Partners and Dune Entertainment II soon afterwards acquired controlling interest in live-action films released through DreamWorks, with the release of Just Like Heaven on September 16, 2005.
 The remaining live-action films released until March 2006 remained under direct Paramount control.
 However, Paramount still owns distribution and other ancillary rights to Soros and Dune films.

 On February 8, 2010, Viacom repurchased Soros' controlling stake in DreamWorks' library of films released before 2005 for around $400 million.
-Even as DreamWorks switched distribution of live-action films not part of existing franchises to Walt Disney Studios Motion Pictures and later Universal Pictures, Paramount continues to own the films released before the merger, and the films that Paramount themselves distributed, including sequel rights such as that of Little Fockers (2010), distributed by Paramount and DreamWorks.
+Even as DreamWorks switched distribution of live-action films not part of existing franchises to Walt Disney Studios Motion Pictures for post-2010 titles beginning with I Am Number Four (2011) and ending with The Light Between Oceans (September 2016).
+Universal Pictures would later take over distribution for DreamWorks' films beginning with The Girl on the Train (October 2016) as part of a distribution deal via the studio's new parent company, Amblin Partners, which NBCUniversal would later acquire a minority stake in 2017, Paramount continues to own the films released before the merger, and the films that Paramount themselves distributed, including sequel rights such as that of Little Fockers (2010), distributed by Paramount and DreamWorks.
 It was a sequel to two existing DreamWorks films, Meet the Parents (2000) and Meet the Fockers (2004).
-(Paramount only owned the international distribution rights to Little Fockers, whereas Universal Pictures handled domestic distribution).
+(Paramount only owned the international distribution rights to Little Fockers, whereas Universal Pictures handled domestic distribution.)

-Paramount also owned distribution rights to the DreamWorks Animation library of films made before 2013, and their previous distribution deal with future DWA titles expired at the end of 2012, with Rise of the Guardians.
+Paramount also owned distribution rights to the DreamWorks Animation (DWA) library of films made before 2013, and their previous distribution deal with future DWA titles expired at the end of 2012, with Rise of the Guardians.
 20th Century Fox took over distribution for post-2012 titles beginning with The Croods (2013) and ending with Captain Underpants: The First Epic Movie (2017).
 Universal Pictures subsequently took over distribution for DreamWorks Animation's films beginning with How to Train Your Dragon: The Hidden World (2019) due to NBCUniversal's acquisition of the company in 2016.
 Paramount's rights to the 1998–2012 DWA library would have expired 16 years after each film's initial theatrical release date, but in July 2014, DreamWorks Animation purchased Paramount's distribution rights to the pre-2013 library, with 20th Century Fox distributing the library until January 2018, which Universal then assumed ownership of distribution rights.

 Another asset of the former DreamWorks owned by Paramount is the pre-2008 DreamWorks Television library, which is currently distributed by Paramount's sister company CBS Media Ventures; it includes Spin City, High Incident, Freaks and Geeks, Undeclared and On the Lot.